MicrosoftDocs/memdocs/memdocs/intune/protect/atp-manage-vulnerabilities.md

 6. After completing the remediation steps, open the security task and select **Complete Task**.
 This action updates the security task status in both Intune and Defender for Endpoint.

-After remediation is successful, the risk exposure score in Microsoft Defender for Endpoint can drop, based on new information from the remediated devices.
+After remediation is successful, the risk exposure score in Defender for Endpoint can drop, based on new information from the remediated devices.

 ## Next Steps